GraphicsProgramming/resources/resources/tonemapping/index.md

 ## Reinhard Tonemapping

-This is one of the simplest and most common TMOs, described by Reinhard et al. in this paper: https://www.cs.utah.edu/~reinhard/cdrom/tonemap.pdf.
+This is one of the simplest and most common TMOs.

 Simply put, it is: